DSXiangLi/DecryptPrompt/README.md

    - Goat: Fine-tuned LLaMA Outperforms GPT-4 on Arithmetic Tasks
    - PROMPT2MODEL: Generating Deployable Models from Natural Language Instructions
    - OpinionGPT: Modelling Explicit Biases in Instruction-Tuned LLMs
-   - Principle-Driven Self-Alignment of Language Models from Scratch with Minimal Human Supervision
    - Improving Language Model Negotiation with Self-Play and In-Context Learning from AI Feedback
    - Human-like systematic generalization through a meta-learning neural network
    - Magicoder: Source Code Is All You Need